Pattern formation in nonlocal Kondo model: Abstract

 \section{Abstract}

-We study a pattern formation model described by certain nonlocal evolution equation.
-This evolution equation is obtained by a modification of a model introduced by Shigeru Kondo to explain colour patterns on a skin of the guppy fish.
-We prove the existence of stationary solutions in the linear and nonlinear cases either using the bifurcation theory or the Schauder fixed point theorem.
-We also present numerical studies of this model and show that it exhibits patterns similar to those obtained by Kondo.
+We study a nonlocal evolution equation generalising a model introduced \cl{by Shigeru Kondo} to explain colour patterns on a skin of \cl{a} guppy fish.
+We prove \cl{the existence} of stationary solutions using either the bifurcation theory or the Schauder fixed point theorem.
+We also present numerical studies of this model and show that it exhibits patterns similar to those modelled by well-known reaction-diffusion equations.